Specialty Courses - Continuing Education

-Maine EMS (MEMS) is excited to announce a new on-line learning management system.This learning management system will become the home of many quality educational programs, providing CEH credits on-line to Maine EMS providers.
+Maine EMS (MEMS) has an on-line learning management system.This learning management system is the home of many quality educational programs, providing CEH credits on-line to Maine EMS providers.
+MEMSEd.org

-To sign in on this site you will use your MEMSRR user name and password.
-If you are not a MEMSRR user you will need to use the "forgot password" link and your sign in information will be emailed to you.
+To sign in on this site you will use your Maine EMS user name and password.
 If you have problems with signing in please email maine.ems@maine.gov and MEMS staff will assist you as soon as possible.
-Once logged in proceed to the program titled 2011 Protocol Update.
-Please note there are many resources linked to the course on MEMSEd and on our MEMS website on the education page (2011 protocols, white papers, FAQs etc).
-Following the program you will be given a short exam and evaluation form then issued a certificate.
+Once you complete a program you will be given a short exam and evaluation form then issued a certificate.
 MEMSEd will also track your CEHs and add them to the licensure program.

 Malignant Hyperthermia - About the program: An increasing number of surgical procedures are now being done in outpatient settings.
 Some patients are experiencing a rare, but life threatening condition known as Malignant Hyperthermia.
 You might be called upon to respond to such an emergency.
 All EMS providers need to be informed about this emergency condition.
 It is essential for those EMS providers who have any type of out patient surgical center in their area to take this program.